ridvandemir/detection-lab/README.md

 - Since I have installed sysmon on the Windows (victim) machine and configured it correctly to send logs to Splunk, I can deep dive into logs.

-Note: Sysmon logs are not fully parsed by Splunk so don't forget to install Splunk Add-on for Sysmon.
+Note: Sysmon logs are not fully parsed by Splunk so don't forget to install Splunk Add-on for Sysmon to get more fields.